 You are deemed to have accepted these terms and conditions by virtue of engagement with Us, from the moment the engagement commences, regardless of (i) the means or method of instruction and/or whether or not a formal signature, letter, fax, e-mail or other printed instruction is obtained, received or sent; and/or (ii) whether or not a policy of whatever kind is placed with Us.

-We are authorised and regulated by the Central Bank of Ireland (Ref C1305) as an Insurance Intermediary under the European Union (Insurance Distribution) Regulations 2018, an Investment Business Firm under Section 10 of the Investment Intermediaries Act, 1995 (as amended).
-Copies of our regulatory authorisations are available on request and are displayed in the public areas of our offices.
+We are authorised and regulated by the Central Bank of Ireland (Ref C1305) as an Insurance Intermediary under the European Union (Insurance Distribution) Regulations 2018.
+We have also registered with the Competition and Consumer Protection Commission.
+Copies of our regulatory authorisation are available on request and are displayed in the public areas of our offices.
 The Central Bank of Ireland holds registers of regulated firms and you may contact them on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.

-We will act as an insurance broker to arrange and administer contracts of insurance on your instructions.
+We will act as an insurance broker to arrange and administer contracts of insurance on Your instructions.
 We provide advice and assistance in the arrangement and placing of General Insurance (including, but not limited to, Household, Motor, Commercial Property, Public Liability and Employers Liability) and Health Insurance.
-In addition, we provide insurance related risk management advice and assistance in claims negotiation and settlement.
+In addition, We provide insurance-related risk management advice, and assistance in claims negotiation and settlement.
 This assistance is provided directly by Our staff unless You choose to use an appointed loss assessor.
 A panel of loss assessors is available upon request.